 - If desired, build a fence around the property using royal icing dollops to secure the fence posts pretzels and secure the pretzel stick rails in place with additional royal icing.

 - Allow the landscape to dry completely before moving on to the roof installation.

 DO's and DON'TS of adding the roof and completing the gingerbread house:

 - DO decorate the roof AFTER it is in place on top of the house and dry.

-- DON’T do it backwards, as we did! 😉
+- DON'T do it backward, as we did! 😉

 - If needed (like we did) DO use a serrated knife to carefully trim the roof pieces to make them fit around the chunky chimney.